-Brake lock position can vary depending on brake pads wear.
+Parking brake position can vary depending on brake pads wear.

-NOTICE Ensure when the brake lock is applied that the vehicle stays securely in place.
+NOTICE Ensure when the parking brake is applied that the vehicle stays securely in place.

-To release brake lock: Squeeze brake lever.
+To release parking brake: Squeeze brake lever.
 Lever lock should automatically return to its original position.
 Brake lever should return to rest position.

-Make sure brake lock is released before operating the vehicle.
-If brake lock is left ON while riding, it may cause damage to the brake system and cause loss of braking capacity and/or fire.
+Make sure parking brake is released before operating the vehicle.
+If parking brake is left ON while riding, it may cause damage to the brake system and cause loss of braking capacity and/or fire.